 “Rogue-like” nowadays means that the game is an all-action-crawl through random, procedurally generated levels, and a one-life, perma-death policy (i.e., when your character dies, you have to start the level over).

 The longer the game goes on in a level, the more the difficulty increases.
-Gaining experience and currency unlock playable characters and upgrades and affect weapon-drop availability.
+Gaining experience and currency unlocks playable characters and upgrades, and affects weapon-drop availability.

 Risk of Rain 2’s arcade-style gameplay and approach make for a game that is easy to jump into and start playing.
 The fast-paced, constant, twitch-reflex running, dodging, and shooting brings 2D platforming style mechanics to a 3D, third-person perspective and continued play rewards players with a more robust set of possible items to find and power-ups.

-Its stylized colour palette and design are welcome, light, and breezy fun that makes it feel like an actual old school game-like game while being presented in the same POV as modern 3rd-person actioners.
+Its stylized color palette and design are welcome, light, and breezy fun that makes it feel like an actual old school game-like game, while being presented in the same POV as modern 3rd-person actioners.

-One of the more popular third-person shooter games on PC, this game is a must-have.
 Before there was Fortnite, there was PlayerUnknown’s Battlegrounds, or PUBG (pronounced pub-GEE) as it is often referred to.
 The unusually titled game has an unusual origin.
-PUBG was created by an amateur coder, but serious gamer, Brendan Greene, whose online Gamertag handle was “PlayerUnknown.”
+PUBG was created by amateur coder, but serious gamer, Brendan Greene, whose online gamertag handle was “PlayerUnknown.”

 This produced the blueprint for the most successful video game genre in the history of gaming, which has spawned imitators like Fortnite, Apex Legends, Realm Royale, and many more.